vlummien/PONG2024-Unity-GAIA/README.md

-# PONG2022 Ultimate Unity Crazy AI Remake Edition
+# PONG 2022 Ultimate Unity Crazy AI Remake Edition
 First project in Unity, using C#
 Just download -> Build in Unity to play.